GravityPDF/gravity-pdf-documentation/docs/v6/developers/mergetags-and-conditional-shortcodes.md

 <p>You're from {Where do you live?:3}, {Name (First):1.3}?
 How cool is that!</p>
 ```

-After uploading the template, when you view the *Hello World* PDF for the entry you created earlier it will include the Gravity Forms data.
+After uploading the template, when you view the *Hello World* PDF for the entry you created earlier, it will include the Gravity Forms data.
 All Gravity Form fields can be displayed in the PDF this way.

 ### Conditional Shortcodes